makersacademy/chitter-challenge/README.md

 Technical Approach:
 -----

-My first steps were to build out and diagram the various tables that would be required, how they would interact and the methods and objects that I would additionally need to build to meet the user stories.
+My first steps were to extract the verbs and nouns from the user story, then diagram the requirements and responsibilties for each class and method.
+I listed which SQL tables would be required, how they would interact with my application.

 I started with the following -

-Class Chitter
+Class
-Initialise
-Peeps = [peep.new, user.new]

-Methods -
+Chitter -
-sign_up
-post_message
-reverse_order
-message_time
+setup_user
+find_user
+authenticate_user
+create_peep
+all_peeps

 User -
 Initialize
 @ID
 @Email
-@password

 Peep